0xcharly/nix-config/README.md

 > [!WARNING]
 >
 > **Don't do this without reading the source.**
-> This repository is and always has been _my_ configurations.
-If you blindly run
+> This repository's configuration is heavily tuned to my preferences.
+If you
-> this, your system may be changed in ways that you don't want.
+> blindly run this, your system may be changed in ways that you don't want.
+>
+> Unlike NixOS, it is more troublesome to revert a the effect of nix-darwin,
+> since there's no snapshot to restore to.
 >
 > Read the source!